 For that purpose, DG Enterprise and Industry promotes regulatory cooperation with the American partners, taking into account input from stakeholders.
 Since May 2008, this includes, jointly with DG Health and Consumers, a dedicated transatlantic Working Group on Toy Safety and Other Children's Products with the U.S. Consumer Product Safety Commission (CPSC) based on the EU-US Guidelines for Regulatory Cooperation and Transparency [40 KB] adopted in 2002.
 The WG was set up as a result of the 2007/2008 Joint EU-US initiative aimed at strengthening transatlantic cooperation on the safety of imported consumer products, carried out in the framework of the High-Level Regulatory Cooperation Forum and the Transatlantic Economic Council.

 - Close collaboration on the development of toy safety standards, especially by promoting the harmonisation of testing methods.
 This should lead to greater convergence of EU and US standards.

 - Developing a common approach to general issues that are relevant to the application of both sides' toy safety regulations.

 - Cooperation on enforcement matters through exchange of information on product recalls and market surveillance activities.

-- Educating manufacturers and traders in China and Hong Kong on applicable toy safety requirements through coordinated action: for instance, joint outreach events were organised in September 2008 and November 2011 (see more here) and further similar activities are planned for the future; as another example of joint action, a trilateral roundtable discussion with Chinese authorities and stakeholders was organised in November 2011 with the aim of enhancing the effective dissemination of safety information for consumer products, including toys in particular, among all relevant economic and institutional actors (more information will be available soon on the website of the EU-China Trade Project).
+- Educating manufacturers, traders, buyers and sourcing professionals in China and Hong Kong on applicable toy safety requirements through coordinated action: for instance, joint outreach events were organised in September 2008, November 2011 and August-September 2014; as another example of joint action, a trilateral roundtable discussion with Chinese authorities and stakeholders was organised in November 2011 with the aim of enhancing the effective dissemination of safety information for consumer products, including toys in particular, among all relevant economic and institutional actors (more information will be available soon on the website of the EU-China Trade Project).